tsnellgrove/dark_castle3/doc/done.md

 ##########################

 Version 3.46 Goals:
-- Refactor code to migrate variables from stateful_dict => active_gs
+- Refactor code to migrate variables from stateful_dict => gs

 Notes:
 - Approach is to migrate variables one sub-dict at a time